fbpx

 A/B testing will help answer all these questions, so you can fine-tune your emoji marketing plan.

 Emojis are relevant as ever, and it’s high time that the last reluctant marketers got on board.
-We hope this guide will let you craft your next social post with just the right emoji it needs.
+We hope this guide will help you craft your next social post with just the right emoji it needs.

 Falcon.io is now part of Brandwatch.